xlui/eFuture/README.md

 I choose to implement this project through `golang`.

+## Redis

+After trying to use RabbitMQ to implement `delayed tasks` I found that rabbitmq is not a good idea.
+The implement has a fatal flaw that in the dead queue, if the top task is not expired, although the following one or more tasks is expired, they won't be forwarded the specified exchange.
+This causes the shorter task waiting for the longer task and the shorter task cannot be consumed at time.

+So I choose redis to implement the `delayed task`. `ZSet` is a PriorityQueue-Like data structure which can sort tasks by a `score`.
+We can attach a timestamp to task when putting them into redis.
+By doing so, the top task in zset is the one bind to the smallest timestamp and also is the first task that should be done.
+And in our code, we check the first task in zset every second, compare its `score` with current `time.Now`'s timestamp.
+If the score is bigger than `time.Now`'s timestamp, this means that the task is time to be done.

 ## RabbitMQ

 We need rabbitmq to support delayed tasks.
 Using rabbitmq to provide delayed task we need a feature of queue: `x-dead-letter-exchange`.